ray-project/ray/doc/source/serve/index.rst

 ==============

-There are generally two ways of serving machine learning applications, both with serious limitations: you can build using a **traditional webserver** - your own Flask app or you can use a cloud hosted solution.
+There are generally two ways of serving machine learning applications, both with serious limitations: you can build using a **traditional webserver**---your own Flask app---or you can use a cloud-hosted solution.

 The first approach is easy to get started with, but it's hard to scale each component.
 The second approach requires vendor lock-in (SageMaker), framework specific tooling (TFServing), and a general